Tips to Help You Become an Advocate During the Recruiting Process

 In order to help your student athletes, you have to understand the process yourself.
 This takes some initiative and work, but it is very doable.
 First, use sites like Find My Team to learn as much as you can.

 College athletic rules, timelines and paperwork vary depending on the athletic association.
 Understanding the differences is like memorizing the Constitution.
 It is important to know where to go to find information.

-The Find My Team staff and website are resources that will help you in whatever way we can.
-Additionally, each level of collegiate sports has a website that tries to share information.
+The Find My Team staff and website are resources that will help you.
+Additionally, each level of collegiate sports has a website that details information about their institutions.

 At a minimum, these sites help you understand the different levels of college sports and the extensive number of colleges that present potential opportunities for your student athletes.

 Below is a list of the collegiate associations that set the rules for their particular levels.